JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/NameChunkObfuscator.md

 Parameters:

-- `seed`: (IntParam) The seed to select the names on obfuscation.
+- `seed`:  The seed to select the names on obfuscation.
 With the seed, you can reply an execution several times with the same output..

-- `obfuscateRefSource`: (Param[String])
-Sets mode for select obfuscate source [‘both’|’faker’| ‘file’] Default: ‘both’.
+- `obfuscateRefSource`: Sets mode for select obfuscate source [‘both’|’faker’| ‘file’] Default: ‘both’.

-- `language`: (Param[String])
-The language used to select some faker names.
+- `language`: The language used to select some faker names.
 The values are the following: ‘en’(english),’de’(german), ‘es’(Spanish), ‘fr’(french) or ‘ro’(romanian) Default:’en’.

-- `sameLength`: (BooleanParam)
-The sameLength used to select the same length names as original ones during obfuscation.
+- `sameLength`: The sameLength used to select the same length names as original ones during obfuscation.
 Example: ‘John’ –> ‘Mike’.
 Default: true.

-- `nameEntities`: (List[str])
-The nameEntities used to select entities during obfuscation.
+- `nameEntities`: The nameEntities used to select entities during obfuscation.
 The supported name entities are NAME, PATIENT, and DOCTOR.
 Default: 'NAME'

-- `genderAwareness`: (BooleanParam)
-Whether to use gender-aware names or not during obfuscation.
+- `genderAwareness`: Whether to use gender-aware names or not during obfuscation.
 This param effects only names.
 Default: False

 {%- endcapture -%}